noahlevin/Serious-People/replit.md

 - `OPENAI_API_KEY` - OpenAI API authentication (required)
 - `STRIPE_SECRET_KEY` - Stripe API secret (via Replit connection)
-- `SESSION_SECRET` - Express session secret
-- `DATABASE_URL` - PostgreSQL connection string (auto-set by Replit in development)
 - `BASE_URL` - Application base URL (auto-detected from Replit domain)
-- `GOOGLE_CLIENT_ID` - Google OAuth client ID (required for auth)
-- `GOOGLE_CLIENT_SECRET` - Google OAuth client secret (required for auth)
-- `PRODUCTION_DATABASE_URL` - (Optional) Override for production database URL.
-Set this secret if production deployment cannot connect to the database.

-### Production Database Configuration

-**How database connection works:**
-1. In development: Uses `PGHOST`, `PGUSER`, `PGPASSWORD`, `PGDATABASE` environment variables (auto-set by Replit)
-2. In production: Checks `/tmp/replitdb` for the Neon PostgreSQL URL

-**If production database fails:**
-The production deployment may receive an incorrect database URL (e.g., KV store URL instead of PostgreSQL).
-If you see errors like "Unexpected server response: 404" or "kv.replit.com" in production logs:

-1. Go to the Database tool in your Replit workspace
-2. Navigate to "Commands" tab → "Environment variables" section
-3. Copy the `DATABASE_URL` value (should look like `postgresql://...@...neon.tech:5432/...`)
-4. Add it as a secret called `PRODUCTION_DATABASE_URL`
-5. Republish the app

-The app prioritizes `PRODUCTION_DATABASE_URL` in production to work around platform misconfiguration.

 ### Key Implementation Details